ChandanM123456/AI-Powered-Farmer-To-Retailers-Crop-Selling-Market-Place/README.md

 ## Contact

-For questions or collaborations, reach out at your-chandan.chandu@gmail.com
+For questions or collaborations, reach out at your- chandan.chandu@gmail.com

 # Thank you for exploring this impactful AI-powered marketplace project, advancing agriculture with technology!